 Hollow point bullets come in an amazing array of styles, and among them is the boat tail.
-The hollow point boat tail bullet (HP-BT) is primarily a rifle ammunition used for hunting big game at long range, and is sometimes used as a coyote and wolf ammo.
+The hollow point boat tail bullet (HP-BT) – also known as the boat tail hollow point or BTHP ammo – is primarily a rifle ammunition used for hunting big game at long range, and is sometimes used as a coyote and wolf ammo.
 Like other hollow points, the bullet expands rapidly upon impact, creating a large wound channel and typically stopping most creatures in their tracks with that single shot.

 The boat tail design can increase accuracy and is preferred among many hand reloaders due to the tapered tail – which is relatively easy to combine with a casing without accidental scratching or denting.

 When looking at hollow point boat tail ammo, you’ll come across selections from many different manufacturers, and each of them will have something different or proprietary to offer.
 You’ll find various styles of tips, shell casings and methods of production.
 One of the most popular for competition is the Match King bullet from Sierra.
 This bullet has been chosen by several manufacturers for their premium ammo products – one of the better known companies is Federal, which uses Match Kings in their Gold Medal line of precision ammo.

 Hollow Point Boat Tail Accuracy